shiya-liu/technical-exercise/content/docs/introduction.md

 library(tidyverse)
 ```

-# Research questions
+## Research questions

-1.What are our overall success rates (C or better)?
+1. What are our overall success rates (C or better)?

-2.What student information helps predict success in their courses?
+2. What student information helps predict success in their courses?

-3.Are success rates improving or getting worse?
+3. Are success rates improving or getting worse?

-4.Are some of their instructors better than others?
+4. Are some of their instructors better than others?

-5.Does teaching frequently the course improve instructor performance over time?
+5. Does teaching frequently the course improve instructor performance over time?

-6.How do their students, in their academic plans, perform compared to students from other departments/colleges?
+6. How do their students, in their academic plans, perform compared to students from other departments/colleges?

-# Description

 ## Data

 It includes five tables of data: acad_plan, class_instructors, class_inventory, course_enrollments, and student_details.
 Those are relational data since they have relations so that they can connect with others via one or several variables.
 Before joining those tables into one data frame, I explore those tables first.

 ### Load data

 ```r